Dr Steffen Scholpp

 Wnt protein (red) on cytoneme tips in vivo

-Recently, we showed that Wnt8a is transported on short, actin-based filopodia to contact responding cells and activate signalling during neural plate formation in zebrafish (1).Wnt/ Ror2 signalling regulates the formation of these Wnt-positive filopodia (5).
-Enhanced formation of filopodia increases the effective signalling range of Wnt by facilitating spreading.
-Consistently, reduction in filopodia leads to a restricted distribution of the ligand and a limited signalling range.
-Using a numerical simulation, we provide evidence that such a short-range transport system for Wnt has long-range signalling function.
+Recently, we showed that Wnt8a is transported on short, actin-based filopodia known as cytonemes to contact responding cells and activate signalling during neural plate formation in zebrafish (1).Wnt/ Ror2 signalling regulates the formation of these Wnt cytonemes (5).
+Enhanced formation of cytonemes increases the effective signalling range of Wnt by facilitating spreading.
+Consistently, reduction in cytonemes leads to a restricted distribution of the ligand and a limited signalling range.
+Using a numerical simulation, we provide evidence that such a short-range transport system for Wnt has a long-range signalling function.

-We conclude that a cytoneme-based transport system for Wnt and subsequent endocytosis is important for Wnt/β-catenin signaling and controls anteroposterior patterning of the neural plate during vertebrate gastrulation (3,4).
+We conclude that a cytoneme-based transport system for Wnt and subsequent endocytosis is important for Wnt/β-catenin signalling in development and disease (3,4,6).

 We're recruiting talented graduates from all areas of bioscience to become MSc students, PhD students and postdoctoral researchers in our lab.

 - LSI-funded PhD student position, start Sep 2022